-Consider a coil of insulated copper wire, wound on a soft iron core, we will put some iron nails on the table and get the coil near the nails notice what happens, now connect a 9V battery across the terminals of the coil and now notice how the coil behaves magically like a magnet and attracts the iron nails, repeat this experiment with more number of turns and a stronger battery.
+A current coil is an electrical conductor such as a wire in the shape of a coil.
+Consider a coil of insulated copper wire, wound on a soft iron core, we will put some iron nails on the table and get the coil near the nails to notice what happens, now connect a 9V battery across the terminals of the coil and now notice how the coil behaves magically like a magnet and attracts the iron nails, repeat this experiment with more number of turns and a stronger battery.
 Notice how the strength varies.

-A current carrying conductor in the shape of a coil behaves like a magnet and this property of a conductor is called as electromagnetism, an electromagnet is different from a regular permanent magnet is that the electromagnet can be turned on and turned off as we want.
+A current-carrying conductor in the shape of a coil behaves like a magnet and this property of a conductor is called electromagnetism, an electromagnet is different from a regular permanent magnet is that the electromagnet can be turned on and turned off as we want.

-Let us look at some of the applications of this effect in our day to day life.
+Let us look at some applications of this effect in our day-to-day life.

-Magnetic cranes: the garbage we throw sometimes contains metals which can be recycled, and some metals that might take many years to biodegrade hence we use a huge electromagnet connected to the end of a crane and swing it across the garbage, all metal object get attracted and stick to the electromagnet and can easily be separated within seconds, when all the metals are lifted up the crane will then de-energize and the metals are collected at a separate place.
+The garbage we throw sometimes contains metals which can be recycled, and some metals that might take many years to biodegrade hence we use a huge electromagnet connected to the end of a crane and swing it across the garbage, all-metal object get attracted and stick to the electromagnet and can easily be separated within seconds, when all the metals are lifted up the crane will then de-energize and the metals are collected at a separate place.
 Before the invention of electromagnets, permanent magnets were used to do the same job, where the metal objects were removed manually.